Basics of Lighting Selection

 Image processing is the process of detecting changes in pixel density data through calculation.
 As such, stable detection requires projection of a clear image.
 The lighting selection plays an important role in determining the performance of image processing–based inspection.
 This section introduces the basic knowledge required for selecting the correct lighting.

-Three steps for selecting Lighting
+Three Steps for Selecting Lighting

 1. Determine the type of lighting (specular reflection/diffuse reflection/transmitted light).